UH researcher, send author´s accepted manuscript file to be deposited in the library:

 Please, attach also publication information (title / number) to come.

-HELDA serves as an open full text repository for research articles and institutional series, as well as for teaching and research material produced by the departments and faculties of the University.
+HELDA serves as an open full text repository and open access publishing platform for research articles and institutional series, as well as for teaching and research material produced by the departments and faculties of the University.
+Helda is also suitable publishing platform for monographs.

 The archive ensures long-term storage and provides each item with a permanent web address i. e.
 Helda offers availability, longevity, and functionality to your digitally stored work.